Two faces of Douglas-Kazakov transition: from Yang-Mills theory to random walks and beyond: DK transition and duality

 \section{DK transition and duality}

-\subsection{From circle to line with harmonic trap.
-Forth order Hamiltonian.}
+\subsection{From circle to line with harmonic trap: Fourth order Hamiltonian.}

-So far we have considered the system of fermions or anyons on the circle where the DK transition has been physically interpreted as a kind of orthogonality catastrophe for the out-of-equilibrium initial and final states.
-It is useful to exploit the duality formulated in \cite{nekrasov97} which relates the trigonometric Calogero model on the circle of radius $R$ with the rational Calogero model on an infinite line in a harmonic trap.
-Consider two Hamiltonians for the $N$-particle system: on a circle ($H_{I,2}$), and on a line with an additional parabolic well ($H_{II,2}$), where: \beq
+So far we considered systems of fermions (or anyons) on the circle where the DK transition was interpreted as a kind of an orthogonality catastrophe for fixed initial and final states.
+Let us exploit the duality found in \cite{nekrasov97} which relates the trigonometric Calogero model on a circle of radius $R$ to the rational Calogero model on an infinite line in a harmonic potential well.
+Consider two Hamiltonians for the $N$-particle system: on a circle, $H_{I,2}$, and on a line with an additional parabolic well, $H_{II,2}$, where: \beq

 \eeq The coefficient, $\omega$, in the parabolic potential is related to the radius, $R$, of the circle as $\omega=\frac{1}{R}$.
 It was proved that the coupling constants in two systems coincide, i.e. $g_{I}=g_{II}$, therefore if we choose, say, the coupling $g=1$ corresponding to the free fermions in one system, we obtain the free fermions in the second system as well.
-In what follows we consider just this case.

-Both systems are of the group origin and have the interpretation as constrained free dynamics on the group-like manifolds.
-The mapping between the corresponding phase spaces can be formulated in terms of the polar decomposition of the group elements.
-The phase space of the system I is $T^*G\times C^N$ subject to the moment map constraint \beq \mu = p -g^{-1}pg - v\otimes \dagger{v} \eeq Choosing diagonal matrix $g= \exp(\frac{1}{R} diag(q_1,\dots q_N))$ the matrix p gets identified as the Lax matrix for the system on the circle.
-The system II has phase space $T^*g\times C^N$ subject to moment map constraint \beq \mu= [P,Q] - v\otimes \dagger{v} \eeq Matrix Q is diagonal and introducing $Z = P +iQ$ the map between two systems goes as follows \beq Z=\omega^{1/2} p^{1/2} g \qquad \omega p = Z Z^{+} \eeq

-The enumeration of the Hamiltonians in two systems gets shifted as follows \cite{nekrasov97} \beq H_{II,2}= H_{I,1} = P_{I},\qquad H_{I,2}= H_{II,4} \eeq where $H_{I,k}$, $H_{II,k}$ and $P_{I}$, $P_{II}$ are correspondingly the $k$-th Hamiltonians for the systems $I$ and $II$.
-That is time and coordinate directions in two systems are different and the mapping of the evolution operators reads as \beq U_I = \exp(it_{I,1}H_{I,1} + it_{I,2}H_{I,2}) \leftrightarrow U_{II} = \exp(it_{II,2}H_{I,2} + it_{I,4}H_{I,4}) \eeq Having both nontrivial "times" $t_1,t_2$ in the system I we shall get the non-vanishing "times" $t_2,t_4$ for quadratic and quartic Hamiltonians in system II.
-This means that in system II we have the fermions perturbed by the Hamiltonian of the fourth order in coordinates and momenta.
+The correspondence between the Hamiltonians in two systems is as follows \cite{nekrasov97} \beq H_{II,2}= H_{I,1} = P_{I},\qquad H_{I,2}= H_{II,4} \eeq where $H_{I,k}$, $H_{II,k}$ and $P_{I}$, $P_{II}$ are the $k$-th Hamiltonians for the systems $I$ and $II$.
+That is, time and coordinate directions in two systems are different and the mapping of the evolution operators reads as \beq U_I = \exp(it_{I,1}H_{I,1} + it_{I,2}H_{I,2}) \quad \leftrightarrow \quad U_{II} = \exp(it_{II,2}H_{I,2} + it_{I,4}H_{I,4}) \eeq For both nontrivial "times", $t_1$ and $t_2$ in the system $I$, we get the non-vanishing "times" $t_2$ and $t_4$ for quadratic and quartic Hamiltonians in the system $II$.
+It means that in the system $II$ we have the fermions perturbed by the Hamiltonian of the fourth order in coordinates and momenta.